artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 As the plugin configuration is a bit complex, we have created a tutorial where we explain setup process step by step with a real example.
 You can visit it on [¿Cómo se configura WooCommerce – APG Weight and Postcode/State/Country Shipping?](https://artprojectgroup.es/como-se-configura-woocommerce-apg-weight-and-postcodestatecountry-shipping).

 = Support =
-If you need help to configuring or installing **WooCommerce - APG Weight and Postcode/State/Country Shipping**, **Art Project Group** offers its service [**Technical Support**](https://artprojectgroup.es/tienda/ticket-de-soporte).
+If you need help to configuring or installing **WC - APG Weight Shipping**, **Art Project Group** offers its service [**Technical Support**](https://artprojectgroup.es/tienda/ticket-de-soporte).

 *In any case **Art Project Group** provides any kind of free technical support.*

 == Screenshots ==
-1. Screenshot of WooCommerce - APG Weight and Postcode/State/Country Shipping.
+1. Screenshot of WC - APG Weight Shipping.
 Shipping Options Tab.
-2. Screenshot of WooCommerce - APG Weight and Postcode/State/Country Shipping.
+2. Screenshot of WC - APG Weight Shipping.
 APG Shipping Tab.

 == Changelog ==
+= 2.2.3 =
+* Renaming the plugin: from WooCommerce - APG Weight and Postcode/State/Country Shipping to WC - APG Weight Shipping.
 = 2.2.2.2 =
 * Adjust to optimize WooCommerce Product Bundles compatibility.
 = 2.2.2.1 =